 One of my favorite parts of college was trying out different clubs.
-It took me a good five minutes to realize debate club was an absolute no-go.
+It took me a good five minutes to realize the debate club was an absolute no-go.
 But that’s the point: give a few clubs a try and it helps you to see where you feel like you belong.

-‘When I was studying, I joined a volunteer group based on my studies and those ended up being the people that I spent the majority of time without throughout all of college.
-We were there for each other through a lot, also private issues, and most of us are still in touch today.
+‘When I was studying, I joined a volunteer group based on my studies and those ended up being the people that I spent the majority of the time without throughout all of college.
+We were there for each other through a lot, also privacy issues, and most of us are still in touch today.

 #5: Go to social events